General Aircraft Hamilcar: Background

 Before being selected, the company had already been in the process of developing designs for a glider which would carry a single Mk VII 'Tetrarch' light tank.
 The design was a low-wing aircraft designed so that the tank driver also functioned as the glider pilot, and flew the glider from his seat in the tank through a series of internal modifications to the tank.
-The idea behind the design was to save on specially-trained glider pilots and allow the tank to be brought into action as soon as the glider landed; surviving illustrations of the design show the tank encased in the glider's fuselage but with the turret outside the airframe, possibly so that it could engage targets as it landed.
+The idea behind the design was to save on specially trained glider pilots and allow the tank to be brought into action as soon as the glider landed; surviving illustrations of the design show the tank encased in the glider's fuselage but with the turret outside the airframe, possibly so that it could engage targets as it landed.
 However, the design was considered to be impractical, both by the company and the War Office, and a more conventional design was finally arrived at in a joint meeting between the two in January 1941.
 It called for a glider which would be constructed primarily out of wood capable of carrying a Tetrarch light tank or two Universal Carriers with a combined maximum weight of approximately 17024 lb; a surviving requisition form from the Air Ministry to GAL confirms a cost of £50,000 per glider.
-By early February 1941 the basic design for the glider had been completed by the company's chief designer, and had been designated the GAL.
-49 with the service name 'Hamilcar'; the name came from the Carthaginian general Hamilcar Barca.
+By early February 1941 the basic design for the glider had been completed by the company's chief designer, and had been designated the GAL.49 with the service name 'Hamilcar'; the name came from the Carthaginian general Hamilcar Barca.

-Such a large glider had never been constructed before by the British military, and to test the design, a half-scale prototype model was first designed; designated GAL.
-50 it still required an Armstrong Whitworth Whitley medium bomber to act as a tug to get it airborne, and was first flown in September 1941.
+Such a large glider had never been constructed before by the British military, and to test the design, a half-scale prototype model was first designed; designated GAL.50 it still required an Armstrong Whitworth Whitley medium bomber to act as a tug to get it airborne, and was first flown in September 1941.
 However, it only flew once; the test pilot approached the landing area too low, attempted to raise the flaps for extra glide, and instead crashed the prototype and wrecked it.
 However, the trial was considered to be a success and the first full-scale prototype model was finished at GAL's works in Hanworth, Middlesex in March 1942.
 The Hamilcar was transported to RAF Snaith in Yorkshire, as GAL's airfield at Hanworth was too short for the glider to take off from; moving the glider to a secure military airfield would also ensure that it remained secret.
 Its first flight was conducted on 27 March 1942, towed by a Handley Page Halifax bomber.
-A second prototype was completed in June 1942, and further testing and development took place at a number of different airfields, including the Airborne Forces Experimental Establishment at RAF Beaulieu; all flight trials appear to have been successful, and there were few differences between the prototypes and the production models.
+A second prototype was completed in June 1942, and further testing and development took place at several airfields, including the Airborne Forces Experimental Establishment at RAF Beaulieu; all flight trials appear to have been successful, and there were few differences between the prototypes and the production models.